Contribution Guidelines

 Dataset card

-For new data, we collect precise information about the language variety as well as the translation workflow.
+For new data, we collect precise information about the language variety, the quality assurance workflow and, where applicable, the translation workflow.
 Please use the following Markdown template to provide this information.

 Template